University Communications

 • Not: The acclaimed author is Doctor John Doe, EdD.

 Do not use Dr. to refer to individuals who hold non-medical doctorate degrees or honorary doctorates.
+An exception can be made on first reference for those who are not employees of CSUMB, such as guest speakers.
 For those who hold medical degrees — such as a doctor of optometry or a doctor of podiatric medicine — do not continue the use of Dr. in subsequent references.
 This is in accordance with both CSU and AP style guidelines.

 Abbreviations